Privacy Policy

 13Individuals outside Australia

-The Services are currently offered only to businesses in Australia, and Customer Data is hosted in Sydney.
+The Services are currently offered only to businesses in Australia, and the database and file storage that hold Customer Data are in Sydney.
 We do not presently target or market the Services to individuals in other countries.
 If we expand into another region (for example, New Zealand or the United Kingdom), we will update this policy to describe the local privacy protections that apply and notify customers before the change takes effect.

 14Automated decision-making and profiling